 Created in February 1955 (hence the name 2.55), the iconic Chanel bag brought about a rebellious revolution in fashion.
 And many of our favorite Chanel crossbody bags are modeled after this liberal approach to accessorizing.
 These days, the luxury of multitasking, bag in tow, is no longer considered a novelty (thankfully).
 And realistically, the less-scandalous zipped pockets (legend has it that they were designed to hide secret love letters) carry nothing more than lipsticks and hair ties.
 But the significance of what the Chanel 2.55 achieved—a movement towards functional fashion for women—maintains an empowering allure.

 If we had to picture one Chanel bag, chances are it would be the Classic Double Flap.

 Gabrielle Chanel may have given birth to the trendy-defying luxury brand.
 But it’s Karl Lagerfeld’s reinterpretations that have made the French fashion house what it is today.
 The Chanel Classic bag was created in the early 1980’s.
 And while it pays homage to the original “classic” Chanel bag, the Chanel 2.55, careful additions speak to Chanel’s innovative, forward-thinking approach to fashion.

+The iconic Double C lock—that we all know and love—intensifies the air of confidence.
 The inclusion of a leather woven chain enhances the decadent defiance of the accessory as it draws attention to the rebellious strap that brought the original to fame.
-The Double C lock intensifies the air of mystery.
-And the extra pockets in the Double Flap iteration further allude to the rumor that Chanel used the hiding spot to secure secret love letters.
-Culminating into one accessory, the added features only heighten the sense of rebellion inherent to the design.
+And the extra pockets further allude to the rumor that Chanel used the hiding spot to secure secret love letters.
+Culminating into one accessory, the added features only heighten the sense of rebellion inherent to the quintessential Chanel bag.
 And when it comes to defying oppressive norms, we like to think that more is always more.